MicrophoneBen/Beverage/README.md

 # Beverage
 A service that rates bevarages found on Systembolaget.

-Start by (will use real data from systembolaget): java -jar target/beverage-0.0.1-SNAPSHOT.jar --spring.profiles.active=prod

-or

-Start by (will use fake data): java -jar target/beverage-0.0.1-SNAPSHOT.jar --spring.profiles.active=dev
+Start by: java -jar target/beverage-0.0.1-SNAPSHOT.jar

+Data are loaded from systembolaget at startup it can take 30 sec.

 Stack: angular/spring boot/jpa